Christian Yelich Preview, Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate

+- Yelich leads Milwaukee with an OBP of .369 this season while batting .277 with 77 walks and 105 runs scored.

-- Among qualified hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 16th, and he is 63rd in the league in slugging.
+- Among the qualifying hitters, he ranks 28th in batting average, while his on-base percentage ranks 14th and he is 63rd in slugging.

-- In 34.5% of his games this year, Yelich has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in seven contests.
+- Yelich has had an RBI in 49 games this season (34.3%), including 18 multi-RBI outings (12.6%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 73 games this season, with multiple runs 26 times.
+- He has scored a run in 73 games this season, with multiple runs 26 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.